-care.
+Usual care providers were not trained in $PI^{T}$ but were employed by participating community agencies.
+Providers delivered whatever intervention techniques and strategies they provided to families in routine care.
 Services in UC were provided either as general early intervention services (77% of families), autism-focused services (8% of families), or special education early intervention services (15% of families).
-All services in UC were home-based.
-The average intensity of UC services was 2h per week (SD=1.83).
+All services in usual care were home-based.
+The average intensity of UC services was 2 hours per week (SD=1.83).